kizu/kizu.ru/_posts/en/issues/2013-12-05-new-stylus-features.md

 We would get what we want.

 However, there are a few things to improve in this function: we do not want to always write the parentheses, and, actually, we won't want to write all those `only screen and`.
-Also, we would want to use some keywords instead of the literal conditions, like <span class="sidenote" id="bubbling">`palm`, `portable`, `desk` (* I've taken the names from the great [inuit.css](http://inuitcss.com/) framework by [Harry Roberts](@csswizardry))</span> and so on.
+Also, we would want to use some keywords instead of the literal conditions, like <span class="sidenote" id="keywords">`palm`, `portable`, `desk` (* I've taken the names from the great [inuit.css](http://inuitcss.com/) framework by [Harry Roberts](@csswizardry))</span> and so on.
 With those improvements and all the previous steps the resulting code would be this:

 ### Resulting code {#result}